 2013 meeting dates will be sent to members by email.
 Meetings open at 6.15 for a prompt 6.30pm start.

 REGISTRATIONS ARE ESSENTIAL.
-Members are asked to register online to assist with catering - please check the branch website or events calendar.
+Members are asked to register online to assist with room bookings - please check the branch website or events calendar.

 Postgraduate Psychology Programs Exposition

 The APS Brisbane Area Branch coordinates an annual expo on postgraduate programs in psychology.
-Representatives from educational institutions throughout QLD provide information about honours, masters, doctoral, and doctorate degrees in psychology.
+Representatives from educational institutions throughout QLD provide information about honours, masters, doctoral, and professional doctorate, and 5+1 degrees in psychology.
 Representatives from APS are on hand to answer questions about membership and career options.